Reforming United States Trade Policy

 Lessons from NAFTA: Since 2000, GDAE’s Globalization and Sustainable Development Program has carried out empirical research and analysis of the social, economic, and environmental impacts of the North American Free Trade Agreement on Mexico.
 The treaty succeeded in increasing trade and foreign investment, but that success has not translated into dynamic economic growth, job creation, or improvements in the standards of living of most Mexicans.
 The environmental costs of trade liberalization have also been high.

-Preferential Trade Agreements: Given that the United States and other industrialized nations have received significant push-back from developing countries in global trade negotiations, there has been a proliferation of preferential trade treaties at the regional and bilateral levels.
+Reforming US Trade Agreements: Given that the United States and other industrialized nations have received significant push-back from developing countries in global trade negotiations, there has been a proliferation of preferential trade treaties at the regional and bilateral levels.
 GDAE has tracked these negotiations and provides critical analyses of them from a development perspective.

 The World Trade Organization: GDAE's Globalization and Sustainable Development Program is actively involved in analyzing the ongoing World Trade Organization negotiations as part of its research on trade and sustainable development.
 The goal is to promote trade rules that ensure environmental sustainability while leaving developing countries the "policy space" to stimulate dynamic development.